Ebola Virus: Symptoms, Diagnosis, Treatment and Care

-Synopsis: Information regarding the Ebola Virus including transmission facts, signs and symptoms, and current treatment methods.
+Synopsis: Information on the Ebola virus, including transmission facts, signs and symptoms, diagnosis, and current treatment and prevention methods for the disease.

 Introduction